ComputationalThermodynamics/MAGEMinApp.jl/README.md

 > [!CAUTION]
 > As of now, `MAGEMinApp.jl` remains under development and the current release is a beta version.
 Reporting issues, potential improvement and contributions are most welcome.

+> [!CAUTION]
+> There is still some issues with Windows machine. `] add MAGEMinApp` works well, however when `using MAGEMinApp` it may hang indefinitely.
+Currently, the workaround is to cancel `CTRL+C` and try `using MAGEMinApp` a couple of time.

 # MAGEMinApp.jl

 <img src="https://raw.githubusercontent.com/ComputationalThermodynamics/repositories_pictures/main/MAGEMinApp/MAGEMin_app.png?raw=true" alt="drawing" width="820" alt="centered image"/>